baofeng0113/mvn-archetype-springboot-mybatis/README.md

-# mvn-archetype-springboot-mybatis
-Maven archetype for crud project using spring boot + mybatis
+# Maven archetype for crud project using spring boot + mybatis